cockroachdb/docs/cockroachcloud/connect-to-a-serverless-cluster.md

 ## Step 2.
 Connect to your cluster

-1. Select a connection method from the **Select option/language** dropdown (the instructions below will adjust accordingly):
+1. Select a connection method from the **Select option** dropdown (the instructions below will adjust accordingly):

     <div class="filters clearfix">
         <button class="filter-button page-level" data-scope="connection-string">General connection string</button>